 The lake itself offers a 7km, low-level walk which is great for families with younger children.
 And there’s plenty to see along the way, from the wonderful wildlife that graces the area to cascading waterfalls that tumble down from the fells.
 You can’t miss Sour Milk Gill, a Buttermere waterfall that runs down Bleaberry Tarn.
 Alternatively, combine Crummock Water with the Buttermere walk to witness the spectacular Scale Force.
 You can start either walk from the village or at the opposite end of the lake at Gatesgarth Farm.

 With its sheltered stony beaches and stunning backdrop, there are few places as perfect for enjoying a picnic or a spot of wild swimming.
-While there aren’t any boats on on the water, it gets deep in places, so it’s advised that only strong swimmers or adults swim in here.
+While there aren’t any boats on Buttermere, it gets deep in places, so it’s advised that only strong swimmers or adults swim in here.
 Alternatively, head up from Warnscale Bottom to the series of waterfalls and enjoy the views from the Buttermere infinity pool.

 Located at the top of Honister Pass, Honister Slate Mine is the only remaining working slate mine in the country.
 As well as enjoying a tour of the mines, you can take part in both indoor and outdoor adventure activities such as cliff camping, the Via Ferrata Xtreme, canyoning and the infinity bridge.
 These are definitely not for the faint-hearted or anyone who’s afraid of heights.